 - Ultrasound Biopsy - used when suspicious areas are visible with ultrasound.
 This type of biopsy is guided by ultrasound

 - MRI Biopsy - when a cancerous area appears on a breast MRI that cannot be seen by a mammogram or ultrasound, an MRI guided biopsy may be needed to obtain a sample of the tissue for further examination

 Bone Density Scan (DEXA)

 A bone density scan (DEXA) is an enhanced form of X-ray technology that is used to measure bone loss.
 A very small dose of ionizing radiation is used to produce pictures of the inside of the body (usually the lower/lumbar spine and hips) to measure bone loss.
 It is commonly used to diagnose osteoporosis, to assess an individual's risk for developing osteoporotic fractures.
 DEXA is simple, quick and noninvasive and can be scheduled with your annual mammogram.

-Amalia "Rose" Gonzales, MSN, RN, OCN — Sugar Land
+Amalia "Rose" Gonzales, MSN, RN, OCN, CBCN — Sugar Land

 Rose is an oncology nurse navigator at Houston Methodist Cancer Center at Sugar Land with over 14 years of experience caring for patients.
 She is an oncology certified nurse, and completed her Master’s Degree in Nursing with an education focus in June, 2017.
 As an oncology patient navigator for breast and gynecologic cancers, she focuses on educating patients about their diagnosis, advocating for individuals undergoing cancer treatments, helping them make timely decisions about their treatment, providing assistance with scheduling and coordinating with the physicians involved in each patient’s treatment.
 Contact Rose at 281.276.8989.